Sambardo/PowerShellPromptHelper/README.md

 ```
 3. create your own prompt with Set-Prompt.
   - prompt text is what you want to display, default is "PowerShell Rocks"
-  - Emoji will use an ant for the debug symbol and add on a rock and roll hand.
+  - Emoji will use an ant for the debug symbol and add on a rock and roll hand. **This currently has unexpected behavior in some hosts I'm investigating.**
   - Time prepends the current time
   - dbg will cusotmize your debug text, default is [DBG]
   - Divider is what you want between your text and where you type, default is "> "